Many IoT applications use a sinewave for estimating the amplitude of an entity of interest – some examples include:

 After completing the design process, the designed filter(s) can be deployed to STM32CubeIDE or Arm/Keil uVision for integration into an application project.
 Depending on the functionality of the ASN Filter Designer’s signal chain, two software frameworks are available: Arm’s CMSIS-DSP and ASN’s ANSI C DSP.

-The ANSI C DSP framework was developed with close collaboration with Arm’s architecture team, providing outstanding computational performance and is required for real or complex coefficient floating-point designs that use multiple filters and mathematical functions in a signal chain.
+The ANSI C DSP framework was developed with close collaboration with Arm’s architecture team, providing outstanding computational performance that is required for real or complex coefficient floating-point designs that use multiple filters and mathematical functions in a signal chain.
 The Arm CMSIS-DSP framework on the other hand is an excellent choice for implementing both fixed-point and floating-point filters, but is limited to real coefficient single FIR filter or one IIR Biquad cascade with no extra mathematical functions.

 A benchmark comparison for both frameworks is shown below for an 8th IIR filter running on three different Arm cores.
 As seen, the ASN Framework is slightly faster (lower means better performance) than the Arm Framework.